aaronlrv/weather-app/README.md

 ## How to use

-Use the Github pages environment and view the latest deployment of the project
+Use the Github pages environment and view the latest deployment of the project or use this live repo link aaronlrv.github.io/weather-app/

 ## Tech/ Framework Used
 <p align="left">